rtmigo/xrandom_dart/README.md

 The `double` values will also be exactly the same as if the `uint64_t` type was converted to `double` in C99 by unsafe pointer conversion.
-There are no pointers or unsafe conversions in Dart, but the numbers are the same.
+There are no pointers or unsafe conversions in Dart.
+But `double`s are the same, and their values are the same.

 Testing is done in the GitHub Actions cloud on **Windows**, **Ubuntu**, and **macOS** in **VM** and **Node.js** modes.